Bank Runs With and Without Bank Failure

 (a) If runs themselves are key turning points and the primary cause of distress, then runs should typically be associated with severe outcomes, irrespective of initial bank fundamentals.

-(b) If runs themselves are not the root cause of distress, they should result in the failure of banks with weak fundamentals but be less costly for banks with sound fundamentals. \end{prediction}
+(b) If runs are symptoms or amplifiers of deeper fundamental banking sector distress, they should result in severe economic consequences when they occur in banks with weak fundamentals, but be less costly if they occur in banks with sound fundamentals. \end{prediction}